Overview

 Older European languages and cultures

-This field of study is mainly dedicated to the ancient Greek and Latin language, literature, rhetoric, historiography and philosophy.
-But Modern Greek philology also belongs in this area.
+This field of study is primarily dedicated to ancient Greek and Latin languages, literature, rhetoric, historiography and philosophy.
+Modern Greek philology also belongs to this area.

-As a central foundation of our culture, the language and literature of Greek and Roman antiquity are explored.
-Important auxiliary and minor subjects of classical philology are, in addition to linguistics, ancient history, classical archeology, classical studies, art history, philosophy and religious studies.
-The subject of Middle Latin Philology, which deals with the Latin language and literature of the European Middle Ages, is closely related to classical philology.
+As a central foundation of our culture, this field of study researches the language and literature of Greek and Roman antiquity.
+In addition to linguistics, important auxiliary and minor subjects in classical philology include ancient history, classical archaeology, antiquity, art history, philosophy and religious studies.
+The subject of Middle Latin Philology, which deals with the Latin language and literature of the European Middle Ages, is closely based on classical philology.
+Celticology is the study of the language and literature of the Celtic peoples.

 Contents of the course

-In subjects such as Latin, Classical Philology, Greek Philology and Greek Studies, the reading of the most important ancient authors in the original as well as the relevant comments form the core of the entire course.
-Technical and methodical competences are being systematically developed with linguistic, literary and ancient studies modules.
-Based on the language skills already acquired at secondary school, basic modules convey the central contents and methods of the subject.
-This includes translation, grammar and style exercises, and knowledge of the culture of the ancient world as well as the appropriation of scientific working methods and literary theoretical concepts / approaches.
+In subjects such as Latin Studies/Latin, Classical Philology, Greek Philology and Greek Studies, reading the most important ancient authors in the original as well as the relevant commentaries forms the core of the entire course of study.
+The technical and methodological skills are gradually expanded.
+Linguistics, literature and antiquity modules serve this purpose.
+Building on the language skills acquired at high school, basic modules convey the central content and methods of the subject.
+This includes translation, grammar and style exercises, knowledge of ancient culture as well as the acquisition of scientific working methods and literary theoretical concepts/approaches.

-The study of neo-Greek studies covers literature, language and geography of New Greece (from the beginning of the 19th century).
+The study of neo-Greek studies covers the literature, language and regional studies of New Greece (from the beginning of the 19th century).

-As part of the teaching degree program, pedagogical and didactic modules are added.
-Trips / excursions to the countries and landscapes of ancient culture serve to deepen the cultural knowledge.
+As part of the teacher training course, pedagogical and subject-didactic modules are added.
+Travel/excursions to the countries and landscapes of ancient culture serve to deepen knowledge of the region.

-Most programs in this field require a good knowledge of Latin and Greek.
-English, French and Italian are often expected when reading secondary literature.
-Because of the close intertwining of Latin and Greek literature and the intellectual history, students usually have to prove their knowledge of the relevant language or acquire it during the study (Graecum or Latinum).
+The prerequisite for most courses in this area is a good knowledge of Latin and Greek.
+Knowledge of English, French and Italian is often expected for reading secondary literature.
+Because of the close interconnection of Latin and Greek literature and intellectual history, students usually also have to demonstrate knowledge of the other language or acquire it during their studies (Graecum or Latinum).

 Career opportunities after graduation

-Classical philologists work primarily in the teaching profession.
-Other, albeit limited, fields of activity include universities, museums of archaeology, special research facilities, libraries, textbook publishers and other media sectors, and in exceptional cases tourism (guided tours).
+Classical philologists work primarily in schools.
+Further fields of activity include universities, antiquity museums, special research institutes, libraries, textbook publishers and other media sectors, as well as, in exceptional cases, tourism (tourist tours).